msabramo/kallithea/docs/api/api.rst

 remove_user_from_user_group
 ---------------------------

-Removes a user from a user group.
-If user is not in given group success will be `false`.
-This command can be executed only using api_key belonging to user with admin rights
+Remove a user from a user group.
+If the user isn't in the given group, success will be `false`.
+This command can only be executed using the api_key of a user with admin rights.

 INPUT::